Pant/nextcloudpi-readthedocs/Testing-new-features.md

 In order to test the `devel` or any other branch, the tester can do the following

 - Start a fresh instance of the SD card image on a testing board, or QEMU
-- run `sudo ncp-update devel`
+- Run `sudo ncp-update devel`
-- test
+- Test

 This command will bring your system to the `devel` brach.
 In case we decided to keep a separate branch for this feature, say `feature_1`, we could test it with